piotrpolak/conditional-routing-bundle/README.md

 # Symfony conditional-routing-bundle

-Provides a way to load selected budnles routes based on a specific user defined conditions.
+Provides a way to load selected Symfony bundle routes based on a set of user defined conditions.

 Solves a problem how to redirect Symfony application routes from base bundle to another bundle.